michalmlynarczykk/simple-crud-library/README.md

 # Simple CRUD library
 This project is a simple REST API for a library that I have created using Spring Boot.
 It could perform create, read, update, and delete actions on the MySQL database.
-While building this project I decided to also add basic authentication (role-based) using Spring Security.
+While building this project I decided to add basic authentication (role-based) using Spring Security.
 Tests for the application were written in BDD style.

 ## Technologies used for this project
 - Java 17